Artist Geoffrey James's Canadian Photographs captures fast-changing spaces, coast to coast

 The veteran Montreal-based photographer has an eye for our country’s in-between places.
 Here in Vancouver, there’s the scrub brush of an empty lot on East Hastings Street, surrounded by chickenwire fence, industrial buildings, and criss-crossing hydro wires overhead, the mountains beckoning from the far-off distance.
 Or a faded alley behind downtown Granville Street, the almost-empty parking lot behind an aging “Grade A” restaurant, gleaming glass towers just above in the distance.

-Published by Figure 1 Publishing, Canadian Photographs captures the paradoxes of urban and rural, development and derelict continue across the country: a billboard of fluffy summer skies sits above a slushy parking lot below; a jaunty tourist steamship stationed frozen at port in Kingston, icicles dripping from the eaves of nearby blue boathouses.
+Published by Figure 1 Publishing, Canadian Photographs captures the paradoxes of urban and rural, development and derelict that continue across the country: a billboard of fluffy summer skies sits above a slushy parking lot below; a jaunty tourist steamship stationed frozen at port in Kingston, icicles dripping from the eaves of nearby blue boathouses.
 Abandoned blueberry stands, snowed-in fair signs, and the chaotic competing signs of corner stores: they’re here too.

 And, wait, there is a moose, but it’s painted onto a kitschy landscape mural in Sudbury, with a mundane gravel parking lot in the foreground, the sign “Paradise” hanging over the scene.